andersonfcz/Azure-Data-Fundamentals/DataConcepts.md

 1. Data files may be stored in a central *Data Lake* for analysis
 2. An *extract, transform and load* (ETL) proccess **copies data from files and OLTP databases into a data wharehouse that is optimized for read activities**.
 A *data wharehouse* is commonly based on *fact* tables that contains **numeric values you want to analyze**, with related *dimension* tables that **represent entities** by which you **want to measure** them.
 3. Data in the *data wharehouse* may be **aggregated and loaded** into an *online analytical processing* (OLAP) model, or *cube*. **Aggregated numeric values** from *fact* tables **are calculated** for intersection of *dimensions* from dimension tables.
-4. The data in the *data lake*, *data wharehouse* and *analytical model* can be queried to produce *reports, visualizations and dashboard*s.
+4. The data in the *data lake*, *data wharehouse* and *analytical model* can be queried to produce *reports, visualizations and dashboards*.

 ![analytical architecture](img/analytical-architecture.jpg)

 ***Data lakes*** are common in **large-scale** data analytical processing scenarios, where large volumes of **file-based data** must be **collected and analyzed**.